Local Moduli of Semisimple Frobenius Coalescent Structures: Moduli of semisimple Frobenius manifolds

-\proof[Proof] From Remark \ref{24novembre2016-1}, we already know that the following bracket must be independent of $z$:
+\begin{proof} From Remark \ref{24novembre2016-1}, we already know that the following bracket must be independent of~$z$:

-By taking the first term of the Taylor expansion in $z$ of the r.h.s., and using \eqref{relazioneRemu}, we get So, using again the equation $z^{\mu^T}\eta z^\mu=\eta$ and \eqref{relazioneRemu}, we can conclude that Because of \eqref{sistemaor} and the property of $\eta$-compatibility of the Frobenius product, we have that This concludes the proof of (1).
+By taking the first term of the Taylor expansion in $z$ of the r.h.s., and using~\eqref{relazioneRemu}, we get So, using again the equation $z^{\mu^{\rm T}}\eta z^\mu=\eta$ and \eqref{relazioneRemu}, we can conclude that Because of \eqref{sistemaor} and the property of $\eta$-compatibility of the Frobenius product, we have that This concludes the proof of (1).
 Let us now suppose that there are two solutions such that The two solutions must be related by for some matrix $C\in\mathcal C_0(\eta,\mu, R)$.
-This implies that $\Phi_2(z,t)=\Phi_1(z,t)\cdot P(z)$, where $P(z)$ is a matrix valued polynomial of the form We thus have $z^{-\mu}\Phi_1^{-1}\Phi_2 z^\mu=z^{-\mu}P(z)z^\mu$, and Then, from formulae \eqref{10-06-16}, \eqref{10-06-16.bis} it immediately follows that $C=\mathbbm 1$, which proves that $\Phi_1=\Phi_2$. \endproof
+This implies that $\Phi_2(z,t)=\Phi_1(z,t)\cdot P(z)$, where $P(z)$ is a~matrix valued polynomial of the form